Governance

 The Nomination Committee will review the structure, size and composition (including the skills, knowledge, experience and diversity) of the Board and make recommendations to the Board with regard to any changes; as well as succession planning and Board performance evaluation.
 Under its terms of reference, it is required to meet at least twice a year and is responsible for reviewing the general composition of the Board.
 The Nomination Committee is chaired by Bo Sears and its other members are Ryan Neates and Keith Spickelmier.

-The QCA Code has ten principles of corporate governance that the Company has committed to apply within the foundations of the business.
+The QCA Code has ten principles of corporate governance that the Group applies to establish the governance foundations of the business.
 These principles are:

 - Promote a corporate culture that is based on ethical values and behaviours;

-- Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation ;
+- Embed effective risk management, considering both internal controls and assurance activities, considering both opportunities and threats, throughout the organisation;

 - Maintain appropriate governance structures and ensure that individually and collectively the directors have the necessary up-to-date experience, skills and capabilities;

-- Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders.
+- Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders.

-Here follows a short explanation of how the Company applies each of the principles:
+Here follows a short explanation of how the Group applies each of the principles, including where applicable an explanation of why there is a deviation from those principles.

 Business Model and Strategy